 The Real World

-simpler random oracle model.
+random oracle model.
 And that means real-world hash functions can have a few surprises.
-Flickr is a
+Flickr is a big-name site that

-big-name site that famously got caught out this way (along with many others) in 2009.
-Flickr’s API used a keyed
+famously got caught out this way (along with many others) in 2009.
+Flickr’s API used a keyed hash for authentication,

-hash for authentication, using a secret key shared between the API user and Flickr.
-Users had to send the value
+using a secret key shared between the API user and Flickr.
+Users had to send the value of

 Let’s take a step back and look at an important feature of practical hash functions: they are designed to process input incrementally because we might not have all the data in memory at once.
 Here’s some example D code, expanded out to make the process clear: